Choose an optionWeb browser

 Your ad may also appear on different types of websites.
 For more information, click any of the links below:AdWords Express and organic listings

-AdWords Express does not affect the ranking of free, organic business listings in any way.
-This includes websites as well as Google+ pages.
+AdWords Express does not affect the ranking of free, organic listings, including websites and Google+ pages.
 In addition, AdWords Express ads appear only in the sponsored ads section, so they don't affect how many or which businesses appear in the organic listings.

 If your business does appear in the organic results, and you advertise with AdWords Express: